Modern Slavery Statement

 Diversity, Equity, and Inclusion

 Diversity is an important part of who we are.
 Our vision is to ensure that all of our people can reach their full potential without having any unfair barriers put in their way.
-Slavery disproportionately impacts those experiencing oppression on the basis of their gender, race, class, religion, or other identities.
+Slavery disproportionately impacts those experiencing oppression based on their gender, race, class, religion, or other identities.

-We respect the varied diversity characteristics (including race, disability, gender, LGBTQ+, neurodiversity, religion, belief and age and anything else that’s important to people) of all of our team members and others in our networks.
+We respect the varied diversity characteristics (including race, disability, gender, LGBTQ+, neurodiversity, religion, belief and age and anything else that is important to people) of all of our team members and others in our networks.

 Our Effectiveness in Combatting Modern Slavery

-In 2021, adm was rated in the top 1% of over 50,000 companies assessed for CSR by EcoVadis, the leading platform for environmental, social and ethical performance ratings for global supply chains.
-CSR analysts reviewed adm’s global supply chain and CSR practices across the following four pillars: Environment (top 1%), Labour and Human Rights (top 4%), Sustainable Procurement (top 1%) and Business Ethics (top 1%).
-In addition to an overall ranking in the top 1%, adm achieved a “Platinum” score for the first year.
+In March 2023, adm was rated in the top 1% of over 50,000 companies assessed for CSR by EcoVadis, the leading platform for environmental, social and ethical performance ratings for global supply chains.
+CSR analysts reviewed adm’s global supply chain and CSR practices across the following four pillars: Environment, Labour and Human Rights, Sustainable Procurement and Business Ethics.
+With an overall ranking in the top 1%, adm achieved a “Platinum” score for the third consecutive year.

 As we continue to scale and move into more high-risk territories, adm deploys rigorous employee onboarding processes which help us manage our own risks of modern slavery in the workforce.
 Some notable aspects of our processes are:

-• We benchmark pay in each region to ensure all employees are paid fairly for their work;
+• We benchmark pay in each region to ensure all employees are paid fairly for their work and meet the regional Living Wage;

 • A health and safety assessment is carried out in all working environments to ensure we are providing a safe working environment for all staff;